- HOME PAGE

 A secondary objective of the investigation is to make accessible to the public an expansive array of original sources, written and visual.
 By means of exploring multi-disciplinary and multidimensional types of evidence, the project constructs life-size topics of timely interest to working individuals, families, and groups.

 This was the first historical period when the affordable street camera came to the consumer market.
 A “photo story” emerges picturing everyday lives within historical narrative contexts.
 Visual cultures in authentic settings are integrated with historical witnesses.

 “Ever the human documents.”
 In the realm of historical time, place mattered, consequences were real, and life’s milestones from birth to death meaningful.
 The passage of human time is relentless, irreversible, and finite, everywhere for everyone.
 In “human documents” the unique past is valued, and resemblance to more recent historical trends raised to awareness.

 Understanding an historical event in this project is realized by experiencing aspects of the lives of those struggling to find meaning in a place.
 They often had to challenge generations of tradition and customary belief including habits of provincial prejudice.
 The powers of established orthodoxies within national, religious, ethnic, race and gender identities were prevalent, often overpowering.
 Tensions between change and convention are an enduring feature of the story.

-The historian’s universe does not privilege subjective fictions of myth and imaginative story telling.
-Nor does it privilege objective sciences of measurement and numbers.
-No single piece or genre of documentation is definitive, or accepted as credible at mere face value.
+The historian’s universe neither privileges subjective fictions of myth and imaginative story telling nor objective sciences of measurement and numbers.
+No single piece or genre of documentation is definitive, or credible at mere face value.